marlenp7932/sep11-freedom-project/README.md

 by Marlen Penafort

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about (in this specific situation) taking real problems and aiming to make something with code to 'solve' or help solve this issue.
+The purpose of this blog is to walk through the complete process of making my specific Freedom Project product, documenting the journey of the idea and brainstorming to the final working product.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a book organizer app (dubbed Book Nook / Worm).
+This blog will walk through my process of independently studying Google App Scripts in order to make this application / automator.

 ## Links
 [Product](https://script.google.com/a/macros/hstat.org/s/AKfycbyWJ5aCiEb0THc00-Q2MWuaMbN5RKYA98rRUrcaBMIPBSg7wPUQRcbC3_hSNm2ripCutw/exec)